Los Angeles Drug Crime Attorney

 When it comes to charges involving possession of narcotics (marijuana, cocaine, methamphetamine, PCP, heroin, ecstasy, etc.), there is a good chance we can assist you in avoiding a conviction on your criminal record.
 Our first plan of attack depends on the factual scenario of each case.
 There are often issues with the police officers' probable cause to search your car, home, or person.
 Under the Fourth Amendment of the United States Constitution, each citizen is protected against illegal search and seizure.

 The police need consent, difficult circumstances, probable cause, or a warrant to search someone's home, car, or person.
-If there are any discrepancies in the police reports, we pounce on them and point them out in the form of a 1538.5 motion to suppress evidence or other applicable motion.
+If there are any discrepancies in the police reports, we pounce on them and point them out in the form of a 1538.5 motion to suppress evidence or other applicable movement.
 If this motion is granted, drug evidence is inadmissible and cannot be used against the defendant.

 A drug conviction can ruin a person's record and a chance for future employment.
 It can also destroy a person's reputation and ability to attain a higher position in their current career.
 If you are charged with a drug charge, you should contact us immediately and set up an appointment with our drug crime defense lawyers.
 County.
 This decision could help prevent a life-altering consequence.